defagos/CoconutKit/README.markdown

 #### What does the HLS class prefix mean?

-HLS stands for hortis le studio.
+HLS stands for hortis le studio, the company I worked for when I started CoconutKit development

 ### Contributing to CoconutKit